 The Chobe National Park is Botswana's first and also the most biologically diverse national park.
 It's the third largest in the country and has some of the greatest concentrations of game in all of Africa, which is a pretty impressive call to fame if you are up against some of the greats including Etosha National Park in Namibia and Kruger National Park in South Africa.

 When you're there: You're in for elephants galore and there's a good chance of seeing lions too.
 That's among others.
 Like we said, Chobe National Park has incredible game concentration, so there's loads to see and in great numbers.
 Hippopotamus, cheetah, giraffe, Cape buffalo, leopard, hyenas, zebras...
 The list is long.
 The floodplains are also the only place in Botswana where you can see puku antelope and if birding is your thing, there are plenty of birds.
 Over 450 species.

-Activities are both land and water-based with game drives, night drives, water safaris and guided bush walks on offer.
+Activities are both land and water-based with game drives and water safaris.

 *All scheduled camp activities are included in your stay booked on a fully inclusive basis.

 Chobe Game Lodge